sanskriti-jaiswal/SmartGemRevBot/README.md

 ## 💎 SmartGemRevBot

-SmartGemRevBot is a full-stack AI-powered code review assistant that helps developers improve their codes with the feedback style of a senior software engineer.
-Just paste your code and receive actionable suggestions using the power of Google's Gemini API.
+SmartGemRevBot is a full-stack (MERN) AI-powered code review assistant that helps developers improve their codes to deliver context-rich, real-time feedback with style of a senior software engineer.
+It features a modular, scalable backend, secure JWT-based authentication (signup, sign-in, logout), protected routes, and a dynamic syntax-highlighted editor with markdown-rendered insights.

 ## 🎯 Purpose

 Switching to ChatGPT, Gemini, or other tools every time you want feedback slows you down. **SmartGemRevBot** is built to bring that power into one clean interface—no context switching, no distractions, just focused AI feedback.
+The purpose of SmartGemRevBot is to provide developers with a dedicated, real-time code review assistant that mimics the feedback of a senior software engineer.
+It aims to streamline the code review process by offering instant, context-aware suggestions across multiple programming languages, eliminating the need to manually interact with general-purpose AI tools.
+The platform also ensures secure access, personalized sessions, and a developer-friendly experience through an integrated editor and modular backend — making AI-driven code reviews more practical, scalable, and production-ready.

 ## ✨ Features